 This is a particularly critical time for the preservation of the circumterrestrial space environment for future generations and for the adoption of sustainable space activities over the long term.
-The so-called New Space Economy seems to be undermining all the orbital debris mitigation measures that have been painstakingly developed over the past two decades and the pace of change is so rapid as to appear incompatible with the long time frames associated with international negotiation processes, the only ones that can deeply involve all the most relevant countries.
+The so-called New Space Economy seems to be undermining all the orbital debris mitigation measures that have been painstakingly developed over the past two decades and the pace of change is so rapid as to appear incompatible with the long time frames associated with international negotiation processes, the only ones that can deeply involve all the most relevant countries and players.

 This makes it more important than ever to avoid the intentional destruction of objects in orbit.
 Space around Earth is now so crowded that even ASAT tests conducted at relatively low altitudes can pose an unacceptable risk to astronauts and operational spacecraft, some of which extremely complex, expensive and critical for specific applications.
-The Russian ASAT test conducted on 15 November 2021, although probably conceived with the idea of causing a limited impact, turned out to be instead quite problematic in low LEO, that is below 600 km altitude, where space activities have grown so much in the last decade.
-The ISS itself, half made up of Russian modules and also crewed by Russians citizens, was put at risk by the test and even had to perform an evasive maneuver to dodge debris from the destroyed satellite.
-During the first months following the test, the flux of cataloged objects has nearly doubled for both the ISS and the CSS, and other satellite systems in low LEO have been heavily affected from the operational point of view [18].
-Even the mega-constellation Starlink, 70 km higher up, saw an increase in the flux of cataloged objects, at least initially, of the order of 20%.
+The Russian ASAT test conducted on November 15, 2021, although probably conceived with the idea of causing limited effects, turned out to be instead quite problematic in low LEO, that is below 600 km altitude, where space activities have grown so much in the last decade.
+The ISS itself, half made up of Russian modules and also crewed by Russians citizens, was put at risk by the test and even had to perform a couple of evasive maneuvers to dodge debris from the destroyed satellite.
+During the first six months following the test, the flux of cataloged objects almost doubled, on average, on the ISS and increased by about 75% on the CSS.
+Moreover, other satellite systems in low LEO were heavily affected from the operational point of view [21].
+Even the large constellation Starlink, 70 km higher up, saw an increase in the flux of cataloged objects, around 20% on average, during the first six months.